jcjordyn130/SamsungSettings/README.md

 This is because, unlike most machines, the Samsung Galaxy Book series only has a backlight key on the keyboard that that adjusts the brightness and wraps around.
 It does NOT have keyboard brightness up and down keys as certain desktop environments assume.

+The `-u`/`--uifile` parameter is used to pass a custom location of the .ui file to `Gtk.Builder()`.
+Normally, this wouldn't be needed, but I haven't quite figured out where to put that file that's clean... well, other than sticking it in SamsungSettings.py as a string.